flexkube/libflexkube/README.md

 ### Terraform provider

-In addition to CLI tools, there is Terraform provider `terraform-provider-flexkube` available in [cmd/terraform-provider-flexkube](cmd/terraform-provider-flexkube).
+In addition to CLI binaries, there is Terraform provider `terraform-provider-flexkube` available in [cmd/terraform-provider-flexkube](cmd/terraform-provider-flexkube).
 This provider allows to create all resources mentioned above using Terraform.

 Current implementation is very minimal, as each resource simply takes `config.yaml` file content using `config` parameter and it stores `state.yaml`